 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 To ‘fine tune’ your articulation of ‘problematic’ vowel and consonant sounds still closer to Standard English.
 You will improve your ability to communicate fluently and expressively in spoken English.
 A high level of commitment is essential.
-The course will be delivered online
+This course will be delivered in the college this term.

 What will we cover?